- Balance Disorders Slideshow

 Quick GuideBalance Disorders: Vertigo, Motion Sickness, Labyrinthitis, and More

 What are the symptoms experienced when a person feels dizzy?

-may worsen by standing quickly and may resolve somewhat by lying down
+- If the cause is dehydration or bleeding, the symptoms may worsen by standing quickly and may resolve somewhat by lying down (orthostatic hypotension)

 When should I call the doctor for dizziness?

 Dizziness is a common complaint and often has resolved by the time the patient arrives to see a health care professional.
 Usually there is no rush to seek care.
 However, while the complaint of dizziness is not often an emergency, care should be sought immediately if it is accompanied by any of the following:

 - Chest pain, shortness of breath, or palpitations.
 These symptoms should not be ignored as they suggest the heart may be the source of the dizziness.

 - Dehydration.
 Often there may be an associated illness including fever, vomiting, or diarrhea.